Intro

 Special Case: Striving For Light

-I had a realization today: with roguelite style games (i.e. play for a while, finish play, restart with more stuff) it makes a huge difference to me whether the “finish play” step can be a success.
+Even given all that, though, there was something about it that really bothered me, and it took me a while to figure it out.
+The realization was this: with roguelite style games (i.e. play for a while, finish play, restart with more stuff) it makes a huge difference to me whether the “finish play” step can be a success.
 In Rogue: Genesia you do runs through a bunch of maps but you can win, and then you restart (you can, of course, also lose, but there exists a win condition; you then make the game harder in various ways to keep it interesting).
 In Striving For Light, the only possible finish condition is you die.
 I’ve played the former for hundreds of hours.
 I’m pretty much done with the latter after half a dozen.
 There are other factors, but I think that’s the biggest one; I have no interest in playing a game where “you failed so we’re starting you back at the beginning” is a central and required aspect of the gameplay loop.